Beyond Good and Evil (film): Release

 In 1986, when the film was shown in Harbourfront, Toronto, as part of a special retrospective of Cavani's work, the Ontario Film Review Board censored the film, making five cuts to the movie.
 Cavani said she is "sensitive about censorship, because in Italy every violent film is passed, but every sex scene or scene of passion is cut."
-She further stated that it is getter better, and she wanted to know if "Rambo was cut here."
+She further stated that it is getting better, and she wanted to know if "Rambo was cut here."

 Reception

 American film critic Janet Maslin wrote that "Cavani attempts to touch the steamy, erotic essence of whatever went on among Miss Andreas-Salome ... and two of her foremost lovers; the problem is not Cavani's directness, but her utter lack of any accompanying approach; those events she takes to be crucial to her characters' sexuality are presented more than bluntly, but very little else about them is made known; the result is a series of overwrought episodes, desperately lacking a larger context and bordering on the absurd."

-Film critic William Wolf commented "it is a strange film, teetering unintentionally on the verge of self-parody; too often these famous figures come across as being rather obsessed, spoiled, and dilettantish, if Cavani is deadly serious in exploring their lives, she has missed; nor can the avant-garde feminism of Salome be taken all that seriously, because it gets lost in the concentration on the turgid relationships."
+Film critic William Wolf commented "It...is a strange film, teetering unintentionally on the verge of self-parody.
+Too often these famous figures come across as being rather obsessed, spoiled, and dilettantish.
+If Cavani is deadly serious in exploring their lives, she has missed.
+Nor can the avant-garde feminism of Salome be taken all that seriously, because it gets lost in the concentration on the turgid relationships."

-Canadian film critic Jay Scott said "it is a film so fragmented in concept and so preposterous in execution it might almost be a Lina Wertmuller picture soaked in valium; any moral points Cavani is trying to make, or is trying to avoid making, are overcome by her influence-peddling; not only does the purple shade of Ken Russell hover over the proceedings, but she has borrowed from every Italian director of consequence; the film is always handsome to look at, image by image, but the images never coalesce and the influences never combine."
+Canadian film critic Jay Scott said "It is a film so fragmented in concept and so preposterous in execution it might almost be a Lina Wertmuller picture soaked in Valium."
+He considered that "Any moral points Cavani is trying to make (or is trying to avoid making, as the case may be) are overcome by her influence-peddling.
+Not only does the purple shade of Ken Russell hover over the proceedings, but she has borrowed from every Italian director of consequence...[the film] is always handsome to look at, image by image, but the images never coalesce...and the influences never combine."

 Film critic Clyde Gilmour rated the movie as an "instant candidate for a December citation as the worst of '79."
-He further opined that "the director has emulated another unsavory model, Ken Russell's cycle of distorted screen biographies of famous composers; Nietzche probably was a fascinating man until he went insane, but you'd never know it from this film; the philosopher's life-story is still wide open, for any filmmaker of real talent who wants to tackle it."
+He further opined that "the director has emulated another unsavory model, Ken Russell's cycle of distorted screen biographies of famous composers.
+Nietzsche probably was a fascinating man until he went insane, but you'd never know it from Beyond Good and Evil.
+The philosopher's life-story is still wide open, for any filmmaker of real talent who wants to tackle it."